marciomess/fenixedu-academic/docs/courses/courses.md

    + **Apagar** - Curricular units can be erased if they aren't associated with students.

-#### Associate a Curricular Unit
+### Associate a Curricular Unit

-Associate Unit allows that a curricular course can to be associated with more than one context.
+**Associate Unit** allows that a curricular course can to be associated with more than one context.
 This allows for curricicular units to appear in differente semesters or years.

-To do this, Click Associate Unit and fill with information related to the group you want.
-Finally finally click Associate.
+To do this, Click **Associate Unit** and fill with information related to the group you want.
+Finally finally click **Associate**.
 A curricular unit associated to two different contexts is shown on Image:

 ![](./assets/cc16.png)

-#### Defining Rules
+### Defining Rules
 Curricular units and groups can have rules that affect how students can enrol in them.
 Among other, you can set:

    + Requirements between curricular units.